-Given that there is observationally-based information on the distribution of anthropogenic CO_2 taken up by the ocean (e.g. Sabine et al. [2004]) and having run a historical transient experiment with the model driven by observed increases in atmospheric p CO_2 , you are in a position to critically evaluate the model's ability (or lack of) to represent the future-critical process of oceanic fossil fuel CO_2 uptake and transport by large scale ocean circulation.
+Given that there is observationally-based information on the distribution of anthropogenic CO_2 taken up by the ocean (e.g., Sabine et al. [2004]) ... and you are running a historical transient experiment with the model driven by observed increases in atmospheric pCO_2 ... you are in a position to critically evaluate the models ability (or lack of) to represent the future-critical process of oceanic fossil fuel CO_2 uptake and transport by large scale ocean circulation.